Will your gardening skills today be enough for your survival tomorrow?

 Perhaps not, but that can be easily remedied!

 There’s no denying it, when it comes to our food supply in this nation, we are in deep trouble.
-I won’t get into all of the reasons why I say that, as I believe it would be better in a different article, but I will say that I’m convinced enough of this
+I won’t get into all of the reasons why I say that, as I believe it would be better in a different article, but I will say that I’m sufficiently convinced of this potential

 First Step: Strategic Seed Selection